hackerloum/AI-assignment-helper/ENV_VARIABLES.md

 - Ensure key hasn't been revoked
 - Verify the API key has access to Gemini models

+### "OpenAI API error" (PowerPoint generation)

+- Verify `OPENAI_API_KEY` is correct
+- Check OpenAI account has available credits/quota
+- Ensure key hasn't been revoked or expired
+- Verify the API key has access to GPT-4o-mini model
+- Check billing information is set up in OpenAI account

 ### Authentication not working

 - Verify `NEXT_PUBLIC_APP_URL` matches your actual URL